aminnadz/ws-simple-BLE-communication/README.md

 * configure other necessary parameters
 * once connection is established, use module in Transparent UART mode

-Necessary commands to setup proper operation of module as described above can be found in [RN4870 User Guide] (http://ww1.microchip.com/downloads/en/DeviceDoc/50002466B.pdf).
+Necessary commands to setup proper operation of module as described above can be found in [RN4870 User Guide](http://ww1.microchip.com/downloads/en/DeviceDoc/50002466B.pdf).
 Table below summarizes the most basic commands.